 Of important note, Albany is also a city of artists.
 Albany has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Albany’s character.

-Despite being a small city, Albany has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Albany, a lot of people use the bus to get to work every day though Albany is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Albany is an extremely ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Asian.
 Albany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.56% of the city’s residents.
-Important ancestries of people in Albany include Irish, English, European, and Italian.
+People of Hispanic or Latino origin account for 12.94% of the city’s residents.
+Important ancestries of people in Albany include Irish, English, Italian, and French .

 The most common language spoken in Albany is English.
 Other important languages spoken here include Chinese and Spanish.